 Frequently asked questions

-Yes, therapy sessions are confidential and protected by law.
-Exceptions, such as safety concerns, mandated reporting, or court orders, are discussed during the informed consent process.
+Yes, your therapy sessions are private and confidential, as protected by law.
+We'll discuss any exceptions, like safety concerns or court orders, during the informed consent process.

-We require at least 24 hours’ notice to cancel or reschedule appointments.
-Late cancellations and missed appointments may result in a fee, as that appointment time cannot be offered to another client.
+If you need to cancel or reschedule, please give us at least 24 hours’ notice.
+Missed appointments or late cancellations may result in a fee, as we’re unable to offer that time to another client.

 No. Our clinicians provide treatment only and do not participate in custody disputes, court testimony, forensic evaluations, or legal advocacy as part of therapy.
 Therapy is not intended for legal use.